B.A. Nordamerikastudien / North American Studies

 - All courses belonging to one module have to be passed successfully in order to complete the module.
 More information on the specifics of the modules is available in the rules and regulations of this program (only available in German).

 - Please note: These overviews represents the general template of modules to be completed in the program.
 The classes offered in this study program have individual titles.
-You can find them in the course catalogue of the current semester through the online portal LSF (which is not the most user-friendly online system but you’ll get there!).
+You can find them in the course catalogue of the current semester on our website or through the online portal LSF.
+Older course catalogues can be found here.